-	A few years later Mr. Ling decided to add a bathroom, which he felt he could do himself.
+A few years later, Mr. Ling decided to add a bathroom.
+He felt he could do it himself.
 There was no lock off on the pipe so it started to run and he had to call a plumber, (a friend of a friend) who chopped into the wall to stop the leaking.

 Subsequently, Mr. Ling had him add a new pipe so that the shower could be used.

 One has to know how to 'operate' the bathroom to use it, because it makes no sense and is rather crooked.

 When Mr. Ling died, the family moved away.
 They moved to a house where no pipe leaked, where all the light switches turned on and off what they were supposed to, where the floor was even, where all windows fit snug against the frame.

 Deciding to sell the house, (years before the bottom dropped out of the housing market) the family, schooled by Mr. Ling in the Art of Cheapness, they tried to do it on their own.

 Of the few buyers, every one offered far less than the desired price, some 50% less.

 Mrs. Ling, breaking out of a lifetime of cheapness, went to a broker.
 He examined the house., He could discern by the water marks, that every pipe leaked.
 Looking at the abundance of switches on the wall he knew the wiring was not the work of a professional.